The Cost of Sizing a Ring Larger vs Smaller, What is Involved?

 The cost of the labor is what largely determines the cost of the sizing.
 A simple, smooth, gold band will cost less to size than a big opal ring surrounded by multiple diamonds.

-A sizing that involves an alteration of less than one and a half sizes will be less expensive.
+A sizing that involves an alteration of less than one size will be less expensive.